At long last, Lakers’ Frank Vogel set to see the NBA Finals

 Phil Jackson, Pat Riley, Paul Westhead, Bill Sharman and John Kundla all won championships in their first seasons as Lakers coach, and now Vogel has the chance to join that group.
-The 47-year-old New Jersey native will see the finals stage for the first time this week when the Lakers face off against either the Miami Heat or the Boston Celtics.
+The 47-year-old New Jersey native will see the finals stage for the first time this week when the Lakers face off against the Miami Heat.
+Game 1 is Wednesday.

 “This career achievement is so far away from where I’m at mentally right now,” Vogel said Saturday night, talking while wearing the Lakers’ new Western Conference championship shirt and cap.
 “I’m just trying to play my part.
 Give our guys a plan, make sure that everybody is playing together.”